Adger, Alabama

 Adger is an unincorporated crossroads community in Jefferson County, Alabama, southwest of Birmingham.

-Adger has a post office, two convenience stores and several churches.
-Local businesses include construction, a goat's milk soap business, roofing, plumbing, hauling, and heavy equipment operation.
+Adger has a post office, a community storm shelter, one convenience store, which serves as a social hub & diner, and a handful of churches.
+Local businesses include construction, a goat's milk soap business, roofing, plumbing, hauling, and heavy equipment operation, dog groomer, and a sewing and alterations shop.

 The community is served by a volunteer fire department as well as a Neighborhood Watch office, which doubles as a working office for Jefferson County sheriff's deputies who patrol the area.
+The unofficial mayor is Melanie Hyche who is known to run the local ladies auxiliary, and is credited with opening and running the neighborhood storm shelter, yearly car show, community sales, and bingo night.
 It is governed by the Jefferson County Commission and the various departments and facets of the County Government.